 Where to Start: Eater Portland’s Top Maps

-Eater publishes and updates a rather massive database of maps—each focusing on signature foods or dining trends, from dumplings to fried chicken.
+Eater publishes and updates a rather massive database of maps—each focusing on classic foods or dining trends, from dumplings to fried chicken.
 For those who want to get to Portland’s culinary heart through its ribcage, we’ve compiled the crème de la crème, the top listings, from each of these maps here:

 Others: Portland is a national hotspot for Southeast Asian cuisine, from Thai to Vietnamese; it is absolutely essential to visit Hat Yai and Rose VL Deli while in town.
 Portland fares rather well for ramen and for burgers, and Eater has those guides covered.
 Booze hounds should hit Portland’s craft cocktail bars, either trawling the hits or finding something new.
 Oh, and of course, those who abstain from meat will be well-fed in Portland, with several vegan options for dinner or even brunch.
+For another quick-and-dirty guide to the must-visits in Portland, check out our Portland dining starter pack.

 Portland Food Neighborhoods to Know

 North Portland, colloquially known as the “fifth quadrant,” consists of everything above Burnside, from North Williams to the east and the Willamette River to the west.
 There are several noteworthy neighborhoods within North Portland — we’ve focused on North Mississippi into its own section below — but for a rough primer, here’s a good way to eat through North Portland: Start on Williams with coffee at Either/Or and a croissant from Jinju Patisserie.
-From there, you can either head south to Kayo’s Ramen Bar for lunch, or head north to St. Johns for Mexican food (Tienda Santa Cruz for caldos or burritos; El Coyote for carnitas tacos).
+From there, you can either head south to Kayo’s Ramen Bar or Eem for lunch, or head north to St. Johns for Mexican food (Tienda Santa Cruz for caldos or burritos; El Coyote for carnitas tacos).
 For dinner, either eat a pizza on the patio of Gracie’s with a cocktail from the nearby Garrison, or enjoy the ceviches at Peruvian stunner Casa Zoraya.
 North Portland is also home to arguably the city’s best bagel, found at Bernstein’s.

 SOUTHEAST DIVISION AND CLINTON:

-NE ALBERTA AND KILLINGSWORTH:
+NORTHEAST ALBERTA AND KILLINGSWORTH:

 NE AND SE 82ND: